 Income & Employment

-FINCA Nicaragua's outreach to women is an impressive 67 percent.
-As is common in the region, these women are usually the primary breadwinners in their households.
-Households in Nicaragua also present a high incidence of single motherhood, together with the economic vulnerability it conveys.
+FINCA has a very high concentration of female clients in Nicaragua, most of whom are the primary breadwinners in their households, including many single monthers.
 This places enormous responsibilities on the shoulders of our clients and makes their path out of poverty more challenging.

 Women are fully engaged in running their businesses as independent entrepreneurs.
 They run 68 percent of all businesses and are responsible for over half of the total job creation.

 Attaining Business and Personal Goals

 FINCA's borrowers in Nicaragua have diverse aspirations.
 Just under half are either expanding or starting a business.
 Twenty-three percent are using FINCA's support to fix-up their homes, which is consistent with the unusually high rate of home ownership in this country.
 Others are paying down other debts or purchasing home assets.